Aziiiz/gopher-ml/README.md

 #### Building a neural network from scratch with Golang

-Simply neural network built in go
+Simple neural network built in go

 ##### install dependencies